emilgoh/pwm-caravel/docs/README.md

 Author: Emil Goh

 ## Background
-Three-phase PWM is a crucial technique to enable efficient and precise control of electrical energy in various applications and is fundamental in driving motors and managing power systems to facilitate a smooth conversion of electrical energy.
+Three-phase PWM is a crucial technique to enable efficient and precise control of electrical energy in various applications.
+It is fundamental in driving motors and managing power systems to facilitate a smooth conversion of electrical energy.
+A three-phase PWM is especially important to control brushless DC motors.

-As the world's demand for automation through robots and drones, and renewable energy systems, such as solar inverters and wind turbines, increases rapidly, it has made the integration of this technique even more important.
+As the world's demand for automation through robots and drones and renewable energy systems such as solar inverters and wind turbines, increases rapidly, the integration of this technique in chips even more important.

 The design has also incorporated dead time which is essential in preventing short circuits, enhancing safety and reliability of the power electronic system.

 Learn more: [Basics of PWM](pwm_basics.md)

 ## Objective
-To develop a three-phase PWM with dead time that can be integrated as a peripheral in the Caravel harness to control electrical energy for various power electronic systems, using ChatGPT-4 to write the RTL of the design.
+To develop a three-phase PWM with dead time that can be integrated as a peripheral in the Caravel harness to control electrical energy for various power electronic systems, using ChatGPT-4 to geerate the RTL of the design.

 ## Circuit Design
 The three-phase PWM circuit is designed to generate 3 PWM waveforms with its complementary (6 PWM waveforms altogether), each 120 degrees out of phase with the others.
 The duty cycle of the waveforms can also be adjusted by modifying the duty cycle input signal.
-Dead time is also introduced such that each of the PWM waveforms will not be toggled HIGH and LOW at the same time, which could cause a short circuit.
+Dead time is also introduced such that each of the PWM waveforms will not be toggled HIGH and LOW simultaneously, which could cause a short circuit.
 This ensures safe operation in applications when driving power electronics.

 ![PWM Block Diagram](images/PWM.png)